 Knitters aren't the only needlecrafters who get to create lovely cables.
 Cables infuse rich textures into the fabric and give them fun, visual interest.
 You can use this stitch to make blankets, hats, scarves, and more.
 Crocheted cables are made by skipping a set of stitches, then crossing front and back post stitches to create the twisted quality of a cable.
 The crochet cable stitch may seem complex, but it’s not as hard as you think.
-There are many ways to do the crochet cable stitch.
-In this project, you will learn to make a six stitch cable crochet stitch that’s easy for beginners.
+There are many ways to do the crochet cable stitch, but in this project, you will learn to make a six-stitch cable crochet stitch that’s easy for beginners.

 This stitch can be accomplished with any size hook and/or yarn choice.
 Just make sure the yarn complements the hook size.

 In order to do crochet cable stitches, you will need to know how to do both front and back post treble crochet.
 They are not hard, but you do need to pay attention to where you place your hook.

 - Front Post Treble Crochet (FPTC): Yarn over two times.
 Insert your hook front-to-back through your work, so that the post you want to crochet around is in front of your hook.
 Yarn over.
 Pull up a loop, (yarn over, pull through two loops on your hook) three times.

 - Back Post Treble Crochet (BPTC): Yarn over two times.
 Insert your hook back-to-front through your work, so that the post you want to crochet around is behind your hook.
 Yarn over.
 Pull up a loop (yarn over, pull through two loops on your hook) three times.